 So, reaching Langtang valley, we will find the waved prayer flags, painted in bright colors and so the walls of Mani painted with different signs and symbols.

-You will need the following documents for issuing the trekking permit to trek in Langtang region:
+You will need the following documents for issuing the trekking permit to trek in the Langtang region:

 You will need the following permits for trekking in the Langtang region:

-Depending upon a destination and landscape you have to walk approximately 5-7 hours every day.
+You have to walk around 5-7 hours approx. every day.

 Our company representative will be there at Tribhuvan International Airport to welcome you.
 Meet and Greet at the airport, then transfer to hotel & check-in.
 Have a Welcome drink, after freshen up briefing about the trekking.
 Rest day free for own activities.
 Overnight in the hotel.